Identity theft help

 Learn how to prevent and respond to identity theft.

 Do you suspect you are a victim of identity theft?

 Follow each of the steps below to start protecting your identity.

 What to expect when adding a 1 year fraud alert

-Also known as an initial security alert, a 90-day fraud alert notifies potential credit grantors to verify your identification before extending credit in your name.
+Also known as an initial security alert, a 1 year fraud alert notifies potential credit grantors to verify your identification before extending credit in your name.

 In most cases, fraudulent activity can be detected by reviewing the accounts, inquiries and addresses that appear on a credit report.
 Review your report carefully for the following items:

 - Accounts: If you do not recognize an account and the account is newly opened, that may indicate that a criminal has obtained a line of credit using your identity.

 - Inquiries: Review all the inquiries on your credit report in the section titled "Requests viewed by others".
 This section contains inquiries from creditors that have accessed your credit report to process an application.
 If you do not recognize the credit grantor accessing your report, that may indicate fraudulent activity.